gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 06: June 06, Saturday
+**Today's Progress**: Learned more about RFC, IP, TCP, HTTP'S/2 and Websockets, almost all networking topic related to dev.

 ## Day 05: June 05, Friday
 **Today's Progress**: Dive a little bit on some networking concepts to understand more how to use the protocols and the process of the web/app behind the scenes.